 The OTSG tubes were surveyed to detect blockages and adherent fuel-bearing films.
 GM counters and alpha detectors were used.
-The lower head of the OTSGs and the J-Legs were surveyed using GM counters and activation foils.
+The lower head of the OTSGs and the J-Legs were surveyed using GM counters and activation folls.
 No further defueling efforts are planned.

-The hot legs were defueled using a combination scraper/vacuuming tool and the Westinghouse vacuum system.
-Additional defueling activities are planned in the "B" hot leg as part of RV defueling (Section 4.4).
-The debris will be transferred to the RV for removal.
+The hot legs were defueled using a combination scraper/vacuuming tool and the Mestinghouse vacuum system.
+Residual fuel in the "B" hot leg was scraped, flushed, and vacuumed into defueling canisters as part of RV defueling (Section 4.4).